CP-Ong/portfolio/README.md

-# Data Science Portfolio by Chen Ping Ong
+# Portfolio by Chen Ping Ong
-This portfolio serves as a collection of projects and accomplishments to track my progress as an aspiring data scientist.
-It showcases my skills and expertise in data analysis, data science, machine learning, and related fields.
-I am currently seeking a data science role where I can apply my knowledge and grow further in the field.
+This portfolio highlights my projects and accomplishments as an aspiring data analyst, data scientist, and quant.
+It showcases my expertise in data analysis, machine learning, and related fields.
+I am actively seeking opportunities in data analysis, data science, or quantitative roles to apply my skills and grow further.

 ## Background
 - **Master of Mathematics**